Lake Atna: Megaflood history

 In 2005, Michael Wiedmer, then a biologist at the Alaska Department of Fish and Game, was shown the carcass of a pygmy whitefish which had been collected from Lake George.
 This lake sits near the face of Knik Glacier, some distance from the Copper River Basin area.
 Pygmy whitefish are known to exist in remnant lakes of Lake Atna.
 This offered a clue as to a water connection that may have existed at some time in the past between Lake Atna and Lake George.
 Wiedmer also observed the presence of large, symmetrical hills in the Matanuska Valley, possibly of fluvial origin.
 This led Wiedmer to investigate the possibility of a megaflood down the valley from ancient Lake Atna.

 Wiedmer's resulting research was published in a 2010 paper titled "Late Quaternary megafloods from Glacial Lake Atna, Southcentral Alaska, U.S.A.", with co-authors from the Quaternary Research Center at the University of Washington.
 Wiedmer's research suggested the possibility of Lake Atna being a serial generator of megafloods from glacial dam failures.
 One such possible flood originated from a catastrophic failure of a glacial dam 61 m in height at Tahneta Pass, located at the eastern end of Matanuska Valley.
-Wiedmer's maximum estimates of this flood place its size at a 2.0–3.3 × 106m3s−1 (2.0–3.3 million cubic meters per second) discharge rate.
+Wiedmer's maximum estimates of this flood place its size at a discharge rate of 2.0–3.3 million cubic meters per second.
 The velocity estimates of this flood range from a minimum of 13 m/s to 57 m/s.
 The flood released a maximum of 1400 km3 of water into the Wasilla region over the span of a week.
 The intensity of the release was such that it created dunes 34 m in height, with crests of the dunes 0.8 km and more apart.
 The dunes still exist today.

 Other glacial dam outbursts may have occurred down the Susitna River, through Mentasta Pass into the Tok River, and down the Copper River itself.
 The Susitna River outburst may have been responsible for a flood three to four times more intense than the Tahneta Pass outburst, at a 7.0–11.3 × 106 m3s−1 discharge rate.
 This flood may have discharged nearly twice as much water as the Tahneta Pass outburst.
 The postulated glacial dam height for this flood was 346 m.